hshose/soeampc/README.md

 # Approximate non-linear model predictive control with safety-augmented neural networks
 Implementation of safety-augmentation and three numerical benchmark examples (stirtank reactor, quadcopter, and chain mass system).

-Paper describing the theory can be found [here](https://arxiv.org/abs/2304.09575).
+Paper describing the theory can be found [on arXiv](https://arxiv.org/abs/2304.09575).

 ## Requirements
 You need an acados installation to run parts of this code.